-- 1. The manager is responsible for: - (a) Implementing this policy by maintaining awareness of the employee's work performance and bringing to his/her attention concern about problematic work performance, attendance or behavior. - (b) Advising the employee of the availability of confidential, professional assistance, and encouraging the employee to utilize the services when problematic performance, attendance or behavior is noticed. - (c) Informing Human Resources. - E. The Employee Assistance Program is responsible for: - 1.
+- 1. The manager is responsible for: - (a) Implementing this policy by maintaining awareness of the employee's work performance and bringing to their attention concern about problematic work performance, attendance or behavior. - (b) Advising the employee of the availability of confidential, professional assistance, and encouraging the employee to utilize the services when problematic performance, attendance or behavior is noticed. - (c) Informing Human Resources. - (d) Asking the employee to sign a Release of Information Form. - E. The Employee Assistance Program is responsible for: - 1.
 Assigning the employee to an EAP counselor. - 2.
 Asking the employee to sign a Release of Information Form. - 3.
 When an employee is given a mandatory referral, the EAP will regularly inform the employee's Human Resources Manager of the employee's record of attendance and motivation for treatment.
 This information will be given verbally and, if requested in writing (sent confidentially).
 No personal information about the employee will be released.
 If a Release of Information Form is not signed, no information about the employee may be released.

+Reference: Substance Abuse Policy and Procedure;

+Workplace Violence Policy

-Reference: Substance Abuse Policy and ProcedureWorkplace Violence Policy Performance Management in a Just Culture
+Performance Management in a Just Culture